aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

 We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.

-## Prerequisites (required)
+## Prerequisites

 - The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.
 - The visual editor of your choice, for example [Visual Studio Code](https://code.visualstudio.com/).
 - Install CloudFormation template to quickly deploy and test the solution.
 Follow the steps that are mentioned in this [link](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) to deploy the stack.
 - Permissions to deploy an DynamoDB table and an AWS Lambda function.

+## Operating systems

+This solution supports build environments in Mac or Windows.

 ### AWS account requirements (If applicable)

-*List out pre-requisites required on the AWS account if applicable, this includes enabling AWS regions, requiring ACM certificate.*

-**Example:** “This deployment requires you have public ACM certificate available in your AWS account”
+This deployment requires that you have access to the following AWS services:

-**Example resources:**
 - Amazon DynamoDB
 - AWS Lambda